BirdeeHub/nixCats-nvim/README.md

 see :help [nixCats.installation_options](https://nixcats.org/nixCats_installation.html#nixCats.installation_options)
 for more info, including a list of templates available (as well as a 100 line overview of what nixCats is and how to use it)

+The installation info here is simply a repetition of the info there, and I would suggest viewing it there instead.

 - to test:
 ```bash
 nix shell github:BirdeeHub/nixCats-nvim?dir=templates/example